Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Requested:**

-    - New request initiated from Case and Task management by user or customer. and then that Request is waiting for Action,
+    - New request initiated by user or customer from Case and Task Management, And this Request is waiting to process.

-    - In Case and Task Management, Vacation Process will move to Finance Approval stage.
+    - Then User will move the request to **Clearance_Process** stage.

-    - New Request is waiting for action from case and task management.
+    - In Case and Task Management, Vacation Process will move to **Finance Approval** stage

     - **User can move the request to next stage**,